-Gateway to Technology 3: Energy, Environment, and Flight

-This course is an activities-oriented, hands-on class designed to challenge and engage the natural curiosity and imagination of middle school students.
-In this course, students will use a robust robotics platform to design, build, and program a solution to solve an existing problem.
+Gateway to Technology 3: Energy, Environment, and Flight Course#: 07086002 build, and program a solution to solve an existing problem.
 Students acquire knowledge and skills in problem solving, teamwork, collaboration and innovation.
-If students plan to pursue an Architecture, Computer Science, Project Lead the Way Pre-Engineering, or Science High School Endorsement, they are encouraged to take this course.
+If students plan to pursue Architecture, Computer Science, Project Lead the Way Pre-Engineering, or Science High School Endorsement, they are encouraged to take this course.